 Activity : National Botanical Garden of Wales

-My favourite part of our visit to the gardens was learning about the research they’re doing into wild flowers, and their benefits to bee populations.
-This summer, they’re hoping to be able to identify the seeds and flowers that are most beneficial to the bees, as most of the seed mixes for sale labelled ‘bee friendly’ don’t have any scientific evidence to back up the claims.
+My favourite part of the visit to the gardens was learning about their research into wild flowers and bees.
+I learned that most of the ‘bee friendly’ wild flower seed mixes for sale don’t have any scientific evidence to back up these claims.
+This summer, researchers are hoping to identify the seeds and flowers which they’ll prove have the biggest benefit.
 It’s fascinating stuff!

 Dinner: The Castle Hotel